10 easy ways to help bees in your garden

 6. Give bees shelter by letting the grass grow

-Give your mower – and back – a rest by letting some of your lawn (if you have one) grow longer.
+If you have a lawn, give your mower – and back – a rest by letting some of it grow longer.
 When you do mow, cutting less often and less closely will help give pollinators places to feed and shelter among the grass.

 TIP: Raise the notches on the mower to lift the cutting blade a few centimetres.